AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

   ```
   npm update
   ```
-- Login with the Cloud Foundry command line interface.
+- Unless you alreadey logged in in the "Getting Started" section, login with the Cloud Foundry command line interface.
   ```
   cf login -a https://api.cf.eu10-004.hana.ondemand.com  --origin akihlqzx8-platform
   ```
   - Enter your credentials, email "XP260***@education.cloud.sap" and the corresponding password.
   - As you are only assigned to one org and one space, these are selected automatically.
 - Start the build and deploy the new version.
 These steps may take a few minutes.
   ```
   mbt build